-Even if you’re struggling with a small amount of debt, such as a couple credit cards and medical bills, consulting with a professional could be a potential step in the right direction.
+Not necessarily.
+Debt counseling can be a valuable tool to many consumers, whether they are dealing with small or large amounts of debt.
+Even if you’re struggling with a small amount of debt, such as a couple of credit cards and medical bills, consulting with a professional could be a potential step in the right direction.

 There is no right or wrong time to visit a debt counselor.
 Instead, it’s based largely on your personal situation, your confidence in improving your finances and managing debt on your own, and your willingness to get help.

 Here are some of the times when credit counseling may possibly be a good idea:

 - You’re unsure of how to pay down your debt: The more debt you have the more likely it is that you won’t know what to do next.
 A debt counselor may be able to create a plan to consolidate your debt – such as with a personal loan – with the hopes of lowering your interest rate, finding a set date that your debt will be paid off and paying off your balance quicker.
 Sometimes, a professional opinion is all you need in order to take a step in the right direction.

 - You’re feeling like you have more mounting bills than you can handle: Whether it’s a couple of larger debts or multiple smaller ones that are becoming harder to keep track of, it may be a good time to explore options to consolidate debt.

 - You aren’t making much of a dent in your overall debt balance: If you’re only making minimum monthly payments on your credit card or higher-interest debt every month, then you may not see your total debt shrinking in any significant way.

 If you’re unsure about the benefits of working with a debt counselor, you could reach out to several professionals in your area.
 You don’t have to commit to anything.
 You can simply use these conversations to learn more about the process.